 So you think a portable sign may be a good fit for your business or cause.
 But what is the best kind of sign for your needs?
 Here are the most common types of portable signs, and which situations they are best for:

 When most people think about these kinds of signs, they picture a small rectangle on a stake in someone’s lawn.
 While this is certainly one of the most ubiquitous uses of yard signs (and where they got their name), yard signs don’t need to be on a residential property.
 Yard sign can also refer to the same type of signage in public spaces.
 Most typically, yard signs are displayed on stakes lightly hammered into the earth.
+They are often made from corrugated plastic, which is durable, lightweight, and inexpensive.

 Common uses for yard signs